-The resort is modern, and offers a good range of activities and après ski.
-The site for the resort was originally discovered in 1959 and the planners decided to create an aesthetically pleasing development.
-The plan was created by Marcel Breuer, a world-famous Bauhaus architect, and has been designed to blend in with the natural environment.
-The end result is a resort that feels very tranquil and private.
+The resort is modern and offers a good range of activities and après ski, the site for the resort was originally discovered in 1959 and the planners decided to create an aesthetically pleasing development.
+The plan was created by Marcel Breuer, a world-famous Bauhaus architect, and has been designed to blend in with the natural environment and the end result is a resort that feels very tranquil and private.

-The ski runs were designed by champion skier Emile Allais, and everything has been created to give balance between integration and functionality.
+The ski runs were designed by champion skier Emile Allais, and everything has been created to give a balance between integration and functionality.
 It was one of the first resorts in Europe to have snowmaking facilities.
 The advantage of choosing this resort is that it’s relatively compact, and no matter where you’re staying you’re only a few steps away from ski runs and resort facilities.
-It has one of the best snow records in the French Alps, and there are 218 snow cannons which guarantee snow cover.
-It’s a very family friendly resort, and ski lifts are free for children under five.
+It has one of the best snow records in the French Alps, and there are 218 snow cannons which guarantee snow cover and the grooming is excellent, it’s a very family friendly resort with ski schools for the little ones of the family and ski lifts are free for children under five.